Visit Ranches, Farms and Gardens Throughout North Dakota

 Maple River Winery, Casselton

-Tour and wine sampling takes about an hour.
-Pride of Dakota gift shop.
+Tour and wine sampling takes about an hour, there is a Pride of Dakota gift shop on site as well.

 Red Trail Vineyard, Buffalo